Below you will find pages that utilize the taxonomy term “Mobile”

 Just point your mobile browser to m.google.com/docs and start editing.

 Along with the use of 2D barcodes this will open a few interesting m-learning possiblities for educators that would previously have required custom coding to achieve.
 I can see this being very useful in situations where you have students being in the field and allowing them to enter data gathered using a standard mobile phone.
+The barcodes could point students to the location of the spreadsheet (avoiding the need to type the information)

 Testing mobile Twitter clients